-ArchCoal One CityPlace Drive, Suite 300 St. Louis, Missouri 63141 THIS P ROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS FOR THE ANNUAL MEETING OF STOCKHOLDERS TO BE HELD APRIL 23, 2015 AT 10:00 AM, CENTRAL TIME meeting and Rob undersig the und at 10:00 ersigned hereby acknowledges receipt of the Notice of Annual Meeting of Stockholders for the annual to be held on April 23, 2015 and accompanying Proxy Statement, and hereby appoints John W. Eaves ert G. Jones and each of them, with full power of substitution, as proxies for and in the name of the ined to represent and to vote all shares of common stock of Arch Coal, Inc., a Delaware corporation, that ersigned is entitled to vote at the 2015 Annual Meeting of Stockholders to be held on April 23, 2015, 0 AM, Central time, and at any adjournment or postponement thereof, upon the matters set forth on rse side hereof, and in their discretion upon such other matters, if any, as may properly come before ting. indicati xy, if signed and returned, will be voted as indicated.
-If this card is signed and returned without on as to how to vote, the shares will be voted FOR each of the director nominees listed in al 1, FOR proposals 2-4 and AGAINST proposal 5. of said proxies, or any substitutes, who shall be present and act at the meeting shall have all the powers proxies hereunder.
+One CityPlace Drive, Suite 300 St. Louis, Missouri 63141

+THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS FOR THE ANNUAL MEETING OF STOCKHOLDERS TO BE HELD APRIL 23, 2015 AT 10:00 AM, CENTRAL TIME

+The undersigned hereby acknowledges receipt of the Notice of Annual Meeting of Stockholders dated March 17, 2015 and accompanying Proxy Statement, and hereby appoints John W. Eaves and Robert G. Jones and each of them, with full power of substitution, as proxies for and in the name of the undersigned to represent and to vote all shares of common stock of Arch Coal, Inc., a Delaware corporation, that the undersigned is entitled to vote at the 2015 Annual Meeting of Stockholders to be held on April 23, 2015, at 10:00 AM, Central time, and at any adjournment or postponement thereof, upon the matters set forth on the reverse side hereof, and in their discretion upon such other matters, if any, as may properly come before the meeting.

+This Proxy, if signed and returned, will be voted as indicated.
+If this card is signed and returned without indication as to how to vote, the shares will be voted FOR each of the director nominees listed in proposal 1, FOR proposals 2-4 and AGAINST proposal 5.

+Any one of said proxies, or any substitutes, who shall be present and act at the meeting shall have all the powers of said proxies hereunder.

 Address Changes/Comments: